 In fact veterinarians often have a quiet time during the very cold months as most pets are safely locked up inside and have to be obviously very sick to persuade their owners to venture into the cold to take them to the surgery.
-There is also a marked decrease in road accidents as most dogs do not get taken for a walk after dark.

 One disease in cats often shows up during the winter months, feline influenza.
 The disease is important, as the incidents rises with the increasing population of cats and can be the curse of breeders that necessarily have to maintain large numbers of cats in confined spaces.

-Feline influenza is a virus disease, caused by two different viruses.
+Feline influenza is a virus disease, caused by 2 different viruses.
 One virus is relatively large and belongs to the same family as the herpes virus that infects man.
 The other is small and has at least 14 different strains.